dandaman/whealbiCode/RRHS_network/README.md

 Author: [Daniel Lang](mailto:Daniel.Lang@helmholtz-muenchen.de)

+This directory comprises a set of jupyter notebooks, snakemake workflows and scripts that were utilized to perform the phylogenetic analyses underlying the model of Reticulate Evolution in the Wheat Species Complex.

 ## Basis for Figures and Tables
 * Figure 4
 * Figure S10
 * Figure S11
 * Figure S13

-This directory comprises a set of jupyter notebooks, snakemake workflows and scripts that were utilized to perform the phylogenetic analyses underlying the model of ...

 ## Workflow
 ### 1. SNP filtering and export as multiple alignments using IUPAC ambiguity and RRHS for heterozygous sites